Please find the answers to the frequently asked questions about our learning at TIAS below.

 The program design is a smart mix of individual and group activities.
 These are alternately online and on-site on our campus in Tilburg or Utrecht.
 The basis is an appealing blend of learning methods, which not only make learning interesting, but in which you also collaborate more with people of your level, with the same ambitions.
 Think of games, simulations and other interactive learning methods.
 This gives you more and faster new knowledge, insights and skills, which you can immediately apply in your daily work.

 What does on-site education currently look like at TIAS in connection with the Covid-19 pandemic?

 At an early stage of the Covid-19 pandemic, TIAS switched to online education.
 In recent months we have continuously refined the design of our programs based on the experiences of participants and teachers and our didactic expertise.
 In the vision of TIAS, blended design of programs is central: an effective combination of individual and group education, interactive working methods, online and on-site.

 In the interest of providing a safe environment in which participants and our employees can learn, TIAS follows the guidelines of the Government and the RIVM.
-For more information click here for the latest developments regarding the use of the on-site locations of TIAS.

 What is special about the program design at TIAS?